Faisal of Saudi Arabia: Memorials and legacy

 After his death, Faisal's sons established an international philanthropic organisation, the King Faisal Foundation, in his honour.
 Faisal was eulogized by lyricist Robert Hunter in the title track of the Grateful Dead's 1975 album Blues for Allah.

 Gerald de Gaury published a biography of Faisal entitled Faisal: King of Saudi Arabia.
 In 2013 Russian Arabist Alexei Vassiliev published another biography, King Faisal of Saudi Arabia: Personality, Faith and Times.
 A movie directed by Agustí Villaronga in 2019 entitled Born a King is about the visit of Faisal to London in 1919 when he was thirteen years old.

 In October 1976 King Khalid initiated the construction of Faisal Mosque in Islamabad, Pakistan.
 Lyallpur, the third largest city of Pakistan, was renamed Faisalabad (literally, "City of Faisal") in 1979 in Faisal's honour.
 One of the two major Pakistan Air Force bases in Karachi, the largest city in Sindh province, is named "PAF Base Faisal" in Faisal's honour.

 Views

 Faisal held pro-Palestinian views.
-Throughout his career, he supported the Palestinian cause, and he was noted for his criticism of Israel.
+Throughout his career, he supported the Palestinian cause, and he was noted for his strong criticism of Israel.
 He was also anti-communist, and Saudi Arabia under Faisal continued to be allied with the United States against the Soviet Union.
 Faisal also supported pan-Islamism, and he sought to establish unity among Muslims.
 Nevertheless, he reduced the power of the Islamic clergy during his reign.

 Honours

 Faisal has received numerous honours from the countries he visited both before and after assuming power.
-In 1983, the King Faisal Foundation established the King Faisal Center for Research and Islamic Studies in Riyadh.
-The honours and awards given to Faisal are displayed there.
+The honours and awards given to Faisal are displayed at the King Faisal Center for Research and Islamic Studies in Riyadh which was established by the King Faisal Foundation in 1983.
 The awards are as follows: